jbetz-jhu/impart/README.md

 covariate adjustment to shorten the trial duration, rather than just providing additional power and precision.

-The independent increments property can also be obtained by orthogonalizing estimates and their covariance, allowing covariate adjustment to be included in both group sequential and information monitoring designs.
+The `impart` package can be used for performing covariate adjustment in group sequential designs or designing, monitoring, and analyzing information monitored designs.

 ## Installation